 European Forest City

-Sardinia is the European Forest Island 2018.
+Aberdeen is the European Forest City 2019.

 Forests are the most important and versatile ecological infrastructure in Europe.
 Today, forests cover 35% of the pan-European landscape, hosting an important share of biodiversity and providing products and services which support the resilience of rural areas and the wellbeing of urban ones.
 Forests provide crucial ecosystem services, supporting the sustainability of critical resources like water and soil, and play a key role in adaptation and mitigation to climate change.